ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 }
 ```

-In this post we have talked about case classes, pattern matching and the objects as a new element to model our data in scala and its relationship with classes
+In this post, we have talked about case classes, pattern matching, and the objects as a new element to model our data in scala and its relationship with classes.